jfasch/jfasch-home/trainings/material/soup/index.rst

 Sphinx extension to form a network of *topics* as I call it.
 This is :doc:`work in progress </about/site/work-in-progress/topic/index>`.

-Topics naturally have one or more dependencies to other topics.
-Together, topics and their dependencies form a network which is a :doc:`directed acyclic graph <python/fullgraph>`.
+Topics naturally depend on other topics.
+Together, topics and their dependencies form a directed acyclic - see for example :doc:`the full set of Python topics, laid out as one such graph <python/fullgraph>`.

 The Python training has been converted to this format; :doc:`see there
 <python/python>` for how this could look like (careful though: *this